 - Heroin use between 18 to 25 year olds saw a large increase between 2002 and 2013.

 - Overdose deaths related to synthetic opioids rose significantly from 2014 to 2015.

 The ECHO Recovery Solution

 The concerning increase in opioid use and overdoses in the past two decades is a large part of what motivated a concerned group of professionals to found ECHO Recovery in the first place.
 Our goal is to not only help people in Maryland, but to provide resources to all of New England.
 After all, the region has been hit harder than most by the rash of opioid overdoses.

 Americans struggling with opioid addiction on the East Coast face a major shortage of resources for treatment.
 ECHO Recovery represents an opportunity for anyone dealing with heroin or painkiller addiction to get help and start fresh.

 Don’t feel like you need to deal with this struggle alone.
 You can find support among peers and recovery experts in a safe, established treatment community.
-If you feel that you may need assistance finding housing for addiction treatment or have any questions about recovery, please reach out to us at (443) 616-2243 or contact us online.
+If you feel that you may need assistance finding housing for addiction treatment or have any questions about recovery, please contact us online.

 Jenny Weatherall is the co-owner and CEO of Eminent SEO, a design and marketing agency founded in 2009.
 She has worked in the industry since 2005, when she fell in love with digital marketing… and her now husband and partner, Chris.
 Together they have 6 children and 3 granddaughters.